SamuraiAku/PkgToSoftwareBOM.jl/README.md

 ```

 The second argument is a list of all the registries you would like to use.
 If you have a package that exists in both registries (for example, you've cloned the respository to your local network and you want to list that as the download location), PkgToSoftwareBOM will use the information from the first registry in the list that has valid information and ignore all subsequent registries

+## How does PkgToSoftwareBOM determine what the license of the package or artifact is?
+PkgToSoftwareBOM scans the entire julia package or artifact for license information.
+If the scanning locates a file containing a recognized software license, the license is recorded in the `LicenseInfoFromFiles` property of the SBOM package description but does not record which file(s) the license was found in.
+The license scan follows these rules (LicenseCheck.jl, version 0.2.2)
+- If the sub-directory has less than 100 files in it, then all plaintext files less than 450 KB are scanned
+- If the sub-directory has more that 100 files, then plaintext files named ("LICENSE", "LICENCE", "COPYING", "NOTICE", "COPYRIGHT") with extensions (".md", ".txt", "", ".rst") are scanned.

+During that search PkgToSoftwareBOM looks for an overall package license in the following locations:
+- For Julia packages, in the package root directory
+- For artifacts, in the root directory and in the directory `share/licenses`

+If files with a valid license are found in the expected location, PkgToSoftwareBOM declares the file where the license takes up the greatest percentage of the total file to be the package license, as you would expect a package license to contain only the license text and nothing else.

 ## How does PkgToSoftwareBOM target hardware platforms other than the one it is running on?